 See if there is a remembrance ceremony being held in your area and ask your friend if they would like to come along.
 It would be a wonderful gesture.
 If you are uncomfortable bringing up the topic of their child who died, it’s a nice way of segueing into the conversation.
-If there are no local services this year due to the pandemic, please join Pregnancy After Loss Support for our virtual Wave of Light Remembrance Ceremony.
-Your friend can submit their baby’s name to be read at the ceremony.
+If there is not a local event, consider participating in our friend Rachel Lewis’ October 15th Candlelight Remembrance Ceremony for Pregnancy & Infant Loss, a virtual ceremony.

 9. Send an, “I remember with you” note through e-mail or as a Facebook status.

 Want to acknowledge your friend’s child this month but don’t know how to say it?
 Then send an e-mail, private message, or leave a note on their Facebook wall.
 Better yet, post something on their Facebook or yours publicly saying, “I remember your child with you” this October.
 Not sure if you could do it?
 Okay, here.
 I’ll help you out.
 You are more than welcome to share this meme below, and check out the other graphics we created that can also be shared on social media.

 10. Donate an item to a child in need and in the name of their child who died.

 Something that bereaved parents often do around the holidays, their child’s birthday, or the anniversary of their child’s death is to donate a gift in their child’s name to a child in need that is around the same age their child would have been or was when they died.
 It’s a nice way to give back to others who need a helping hand while also remembering the child that is no longer with us.
 Maybe you could do this as a special gesture this month as a way to honor your friend’s child.
 It just might make them smile.